 Pericoronitis: When wisdom teeth begin erupting out of the gums, a flap of gum tissue can develop.
 This tissue easily traps leftover food particles and oral bacteria.
 An infection, called pericoronitis, can irritate the surrounding gums, and make it difficult to clean.
 Pericoronitis can occur in wisdom teeth that have not erupted yet.

-Preventing future problems: Dr. Brown may recommend an extraction if she believes that you are at risk of developing future problems by leaving the wisdom teeth in.
+Preventing future problems: Our dentists may recommend an extraction if she believes that you are at risk of developing future problems by leaving the wisdom teeth in.
 It is easier to perform a wisdom tooth extraction on younger patients, so we may recommend removal to prevent a more difficult procedure in the future.